BRG-teaching/CSD2_2022/helper/jupyter_manual.md

 1. Open Terminal
 2. change the current working directory `cd [directory]`
 3. change the environment `conda activate [env]`
-4. open jupyter notebook `jupyter notebook`
+4. open jupyter notebook `jupyter lab`

 Jupyter notebook will be opened in the browser.
 It’s being hosted and run on your local machine.